CN3ves/5-/docs/index.md

 > If the character gets into a tavern brawl with drunk clients, then maybe it is easier to dodge and a +1 bonus is applied.
 Dodging a goblin's sword is a normal effort, so no change is applied, but dodging a giant's sweeping club, is probably more difficult, providing a -1 penalty.
   * Enemy tier: Add -1 penalty for each enemy difficulty tier.
   * Fatigue penalty: For each value above the resistance value, the character takes a -1 penalty to all rolls.

+**Effects**: There are 3 levels of effect: 1, lowest roll and higest roll.
+Each successfull skill takes the lowest roll as it's effect by default.

 **Raise the stakes**: In addition to simply rolling a 2d6, the player may chose to raise his stakes, that is, to re-roll one die of his choice.
 Raising the stakes allows the character to push himself further and change the outcome of his action at the cost of one of resistances *(by default, mental resistance)*.
 The stakes may be raised as many times as a player wants, and the result is the difference between successes and failures accumulated, where:

   * 0 reflects is a normal hit